coding/WebIDE/README.md

 ![](https://raw.githubusercontent.com/Coding/WebIDE/gh-pages/screenshots/workspace.png)

 Coding WebIDE(https://ide.coding.net) is a cloud-based IDE developed by Coding Team.You can create your own workspace and develop projects here.WebIDE works fine with Git.
-You can use Coding、GitHub、BitBucket as your Git repository.
+You can use Coding、GitHub、BitBucket、GitLab as your Git repository.
 Workspaces are powered by Docker Ubuntu containers.The development environment can be saved and shared to your team member.

 [Live Demo](https://ide.coding.net/ws/?ownerName=duwan&projectName=WordPress&isTry=true)